ankane/pgslice/README.md

 ## App Changes

-This set up allows your app to read and write from the original table with no knowledge it’s partitioned.
+This set up allows you to read and write with the original table name with no knowledge it’s partitioned.
 However, there are a few things to be aware of.

 ### Reads